AP FACT CHECK: What the Dems didn’t say, and what Trump did

 THE FACTS: The facts here are not in dispute.
 But an omission stands out: Obama aggressively enforced border controls and deported nearly 3 million people.

-He evolved, acting without Congress in 2012 to let people who came to the U.S. illegally as children stay and work legally in the country.
+He changed his approach, acting without Congress in 2012 to let people who came to the U.S. illegally as children stay and work legally in the country.

 Still, that year was Obama’s high mark for deportations, more than 400,000, far outpacing Trump’s deportations in each of his first three years.